nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
 * **Private contact detail**: A contact detail that is not meant to be shared with others
+* **GUI**: Graphical User Interface - A system of interactive visual components for computer software
+* **CLI**: Command Line Interface - A text based user interface to run programs

 --------------------------------------------------------------------------------------------------------------------